aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 #### Windows/MacOS/Linux
 1. Download this repo as a [ZIP file from GitHub](https://github.com/iamadamdev/bypass-paywalls-chrome/archive/master.zip).
 2. Unzip the file and you should have a folder named `bypass-paywalls-chrome-master`.
+3. Move the folder to a permanent location on your computer (do not delete the folder after installation).
-3. In Chrome go to the extensions page (`chrome://extensions`).
+4. In Chrome go to the extensions page (`chrome://extensions`).
-4. Enable Developer Mode.
+5. Enable Developer Mode.
-5. Drag the `bypass-paywalls-chrome-master` folder anywhere on the page to import it (do not delete the folder afterwards).
+6. Drag the `bypass-paywalls-chrome-master` folder anywhere on the page to import it.

 #### Android